microsoft/ivy/doc/examples/leader_tutorial.md

 ### Abstract datatypes

-In important trick for keeping proof obligations in a decidable fragment is to use *abstract datatype*.
+An important trick for keeping proof obligations in a decidable fragment is to use *abstract datatype*.
 Consider in our case the types `node` and `pid`.
 If these are represented by integers (or in the case of `node`, the integers modulo a constant) the above invariant is